Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 {stats}

 #### Weapon:
 Claws.
-Hits automatically in melee combat (but can be dodged or parried) and inflicts D6 slashing damage.
+Automatically hits in melee combat (but can be dodged or parried) and inflicts D6 slashing damage.

 #### Infectious Bite:
 Hits automatically in melee combat (can be dodged, but not parried) and inflicts 2D6 piercing damage and the target has a bane on its next attack or spell roll.
 Costs 2 WP, payed for by the death knight.